When you first began homeschooling, you probably had no idea what you were doing.

 You may be wondering what that looks like, on a day-to-day basis.
 This is just an example of an average day – with the caveat that there is no such thing as an average day.
 Everyday is different, but I try to keep to a certain rhythm, so that every day has a similar flow.
 I find we’re all happier when we know what to expect.

 While the children are eating their breakfast, I quickly go over the day with them — remind them of anything different that might be happening, music lessons, soccer games, dentist appointments, etc. Then we do our morning time — we go over memory work, and I read aloud whatever our current book happens to be.

 Then the children go upstairs and get dressed and do their morning chores while I clean up from breakfast.
-The twins rotate music practice – they do an hour of guitar or drums first thing, and the other does his math and copywork.
-Sometimes I’ll put a freewrite on the board, something creative and thought or humor provoking like “Describe your favorite meal without telling what it is and the rest of us will try to figure it out.” or “Make this a more interesting sentence: I went to the store and bought a toy.”
+The twins rotate music practice.
+They do an hour of guitar or drums first thing, while the other does math and copywork.
+Sometimes I’ll put a freewrite on the board, something creative and thought or humor provoking like “describe your favorite meal without telling what it is and the rest of us will try to figure it out.” or “make this a more interesting sentence: I went to the store and bought a toy.”
 These are more geared towards the twins, but my oldest will sometimes do them for fun as well.